CNoune/IMG_pipelines/README.md

 # IMG_Pipelines
 Bash and R pipelines from the Invertebrates & Microbiology Group at the Queensland University of Technology to help make data analysis easy.
 # Intro
 These pipelines were built to orginally analyse baculoviruses and are essentially wrappers for existing software but pre-optomised to help get rid of any guess work.
-The pipelines require various software to be pre-installed before running so make sure you read each individual readme.
+The pipelines require various software to be pre-installed before running so make sure you read each individual readme (documentations folder).
 If you use the pipelines please don't forget to cite them and cite the software it uses.
 Thanks!
 # Author
 Christopher Noune